Major in Management - Bachelor of Science (BS)

 • WKJ Associates

 A bachelor's degree in management will prepare you for a number of exciting career paths.
-Here’s a look at a few possible job opportunities; view a longer list below.
+In fact, Here’s a look at a few possible job opportunities; view a longer list below.
+Or, find more information at the Bureau of Labor Statistics.

 Top Jobs for Management Majors